 Cavalier King Charles Spaniel

-An energetic and friendly breed, the Cavalier King Charles Spaniel is a trustworthy companion that adapts easily to fit its owner’s lifestyle, said American Kennel Club spokesperson Lisa Peterson.
-Easy to train and thrives as a part of the family, this tiny pup will be at home in the city or in the country.
+An energetic and friendly breed, the Cavalier King Charles Spaniel is a trustworthy companion who adapts easily to fit her parent’s lifestyle, said American Kennel Club spokesperson Lisa Peterson.
+Easy to train and thriving as a part of the family, this tiny pup will be at home in the city or in the country.

-“This breed readily goes up to people with its tail wagging looking for pats [and] would be great for a shy dater,” Peterson explained.
+“This breed readily goes up to people with its tail wagging looking for pats [and] would be great for a shy dater,” Peterson explains.

 Old English Sheepdog